Call Us

 Blaming themselves

-• Blaming or criticising themselves for things that go wrong, other people’s emotions or any conflicts that they have with other people
+• Blaming or criticising themselves for things that go wrong, other people’s emotions or any conflicts they have with other people

-• Analysing and scrutinising everything that they do
+• Analysing and scrutinising everything they do

 • Believing that they deserve to be alone